-The implementation tables on the following pages link directly to the actions in the Goals & Actions document. tables include details such as Projected Timeline, Responsible Parties & Partners, Estimated Cost, and Status/Date Complete.
-Potential Partners are identified through symbols as shown in the legend on the following page.
+The implementation tables on the following pages link directly to the actions in the Goals & Actions document.
+Tables include details such as Projected Timeline, Responsible Parties & Partners, Estimated Cost, and Status/ Date Complete.
+Potential Partners are identified through symbols as shown in legends on pages 130 and 140.